Do Go On - 425 - The WWI Christmas Truce

 Alright.

-You do a great job, Jess.
+You're doing a great job, Jess.

-In our relationship.
+In our relationship?

+All right, here we go.
 So we always start with a question.

 What about my face?